A3-N/A3-N/README.md

 - 🌍 **Website**: [adriaanbosch.com](https://adriaanbosch.com)
 - 🔗 **LinkedIn**: [Adriaan Bosch](https://www.linkedin.com/in/adriaan-bosch-80175b236/)

-## Hacker Mode: Activated ⚡
+## Ekse ⚡
-I live for solving problems, learning new things, and building things that go boom—digitally, of course.
+I live for solving problems, learning new things, and most important - I want to **understand**.

+I make tools, hack for the challenge not the gain and some tomfoolery around of course.